-Rich Chocolate Cupcakes have a moist, sweet, indulgent base topped off with a fluffy buttercream icing.
-They’re the perfect dessert for a birthday party!
+Rich Chocolate Cupcakes have a moist, sweet, indulgent base topped with fluffy buttercream icing.
+The perfect dessert for a birthday party!

 Cupcakes are the perfect way to make your favorite Cake Recipes shareable.
 Instead of slicing a whole Chocolate Cake for all your guests, you can make a batch of awesome Chocolate Cupcakes that are ready-made in serving sizes.